iwanalabs/econagents/docs/source/Overview.rst

    :depth: 3
    :local:

-econagents is a framework that lets you use LLM agents into economic experiments.
-For that, it assumes that you have a game server that can be connected to.
+econagents is a framework that lets you use LLM agents in economic experiments.
+It assumes that you have a game server that runs the experiment that you can connect to, as well as api-level access to LLM agents that can be used in the experiment.

 There's a couple of assumptions econagents makes about the game server: